hoelsner/wireguard-container-endpoint/tests/README.md

 $ python3 cli.py destroy-scenario-2
 ```

-To change the target URL overwrite the IP address with the variable `TEST_HOST_IP` (e.g. `TEST_HOST_IP=192.168.164.38`).
+To change the target URL to connect to the containers, you need to overwrite the IP address using the variable `TEST_HOST_IP` (e.g. `TEST_HOST_IP=192.168.164.38`).

-Within the scenarios, a test client on the hub is deployed that can be used with the following wireguard configuration file:
+Within the scenarios, a test client on the hub is deployed that can be used with the following wireguard configuration file (e.g. for testing):

 ```
 [Interface]